-2 Later Sir Henry Tyler; formerly Secretary to the Madras Government and, in 1929, Secretary of the Indian Central Committee appointed to sit in joint free conference with the Statutory Commission under the Chairmanship of Sir John Simon. men of moderate views to resist the pressure which the extremists can bring on them by representing that in accepting tutelage by a Christian Power they are betraying their faith and their race.
-The extremists have on their side all the strength of an appeal to emotion and to religious prejudice, and all the possibilities of corruption.
+2 Later Sir Henry Tyler; formerly Secretary to the Madras Government and, in 1929, Secretary of the Indian Central Committee appointed to sit in joint free conference with the Statutory Commission under the Chairmanship of Sir John Simon.

 'It would not be fair to the supporters of the policy of a mandate that they should again be liable to be abused as unbelievers and traitors; and in the absence of any declaration of future policy on our part we cannot expect the indefinite continuance of support.
 With the possibility that the Turk will return, no honest opinion can be expected from a considerable section of the population.
 To allay unrest and to enable the British Government to define and explain their policy, the mandate should be granted as soon as possible.